tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### urlinput

-A **uRlinput** is a specialized input text field for image dialog.
+A **urlinput** is a specialized input text field for image dialog.
 This will include a typeahead for previous image URLs entered.

 ```js
 // URL input for image dialog